mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 ```
 ### Configure Oathkeeper to use Kratos as its cookie Authenticator

 This part of the config above is applicable.
-Reference documentation for [Ory Oathkeeper authenticators](https://www.ory.sh/oathkeeper/docs/next/pipeline/authn).
+Reference documentation for Ory Oathkeeper authenticators is found [here](https://www.ory.sh/oathkeeper/docs/next/pipeline/authn).

 ```yaml
     authenticators:
       cookie_session: